 One should be professional enough not to approach their friends and family, making the research unbiased.

 Establish ideal users

 Since these participants are not carefully recruited.
-Therefore, the researcher must define their users who can be approached and figure out the best way to reach them.
-T
+Therefore, the researcher must define the users who can be approached and figure out the best way to reach them.

 Work on approach

-One should be friendly enough to be recognised, create an engaging script and offer participants a freebie.
+One should be friendly enough to be recognized, create an engaging script and offer participants a freebie.